krishnasuhagiya29/ECEN5823-IoT-Project/questions/Assignment5-HealthThermometerProfile-BLE.md

    ![avg_current_between_connection_intervals](Images/assignment5_Q5.jpg)

 6. If possible, provide screen shot verifying the slave latency matches what was reported when you logged the values from event = gecko_evt_le_connection_parameters_id.
-   Answer: It can be observed from the screenshot that there is a connection event right in the middle of when the 7021 is taking a temp measurement.
-The indication is queued and will be transmitted to the Client in the next connection event.
-So, it matches with the latency value 0.
-The peak current is higher on that 3rd connection event.
+   Answer: The screenshot shows a connection event occurring in the middle of the 7021's temperature measurement.
+The indication is queued and will be transmitted to the client in the next connection event, aligning with a latency value of 0.
+The peak current is noticeably higher during the third connection event because of that.
+While we request the master to set the connection parameters from the `handle_ble_Event` function, the master has the ability to override these parameters.
+As a result, the slave latency value remains 0 instead of the expected 4, which was set in `handle_ble_Event`.
    <br>Screenshot:
    ![slave_latency](Images/assignment5_Q6.jpg)